Anthony Bagnall: RAF career

 In 1998 he became Air Member for Personnel and Air Officer Commanding-in-Chief, Personnel and Training Command before being appointed Commander-in-Chief Strike Command in 2000.
 He served as Vice-Chief of the Defence Staff from 2001 until his retirement in 2005.

+In October 1982, when living in Cambridgeshire, he was appointed an Officer of the Order of the British Empire (OBE) for his work on air-to-air refuelling in the Falklands War.

+He was appointed a Knight Commander of the Order of the Bath (KCB) in the 1998 New Year Honours.

 In 2005 he became a member of the Court of the University of St Andrews.

 Family

 He is married to Pamela; they have three children.